Our Work

 HUMSI led research and writing for a coalition report examining conditions faced by those crossing the Darién Gap between Colombia and Panama.
 In March 2024, the team conducted extensive in-person interviews in Panama with migrants, asylum seekers, and humanitarian aid workers.
 The report documents incidents of sexual violence, criminal exploitation, and institutional challenges affecting those who crossed in recent years.
 The research examines how lack of access to safe and legal pathways drives movement through remote territories where individuals face environmental hazards and organized criminal activity.

-Resources: Danger in the Darién Gap Report | Press Release
+Publications: Danger in the Darién Gap Report | Press Release

 Institutional Collaboration